DanDuhon/DSBG-Shuffle/README.md

 ### Are you going to support fan-made content?

 I'm willing, but only if there's interest in it.
-If you know of some great fan-made content you want to see added, [please open an issue](https://github.com/DanDuhon/DSBG-Shuffle/issues) and I'll work on it!
+If you know of some great fan-made content you want to see added, [please open an issue](https://github.com/DanDuhon/DSBG-Shuffle/issues) or contact me on Discord (.dduhon) and I'll work on it!

 ### Can we add custom enemies/encounters ourselves?

+You can to build your own encounters (including custom enemies that are just the icons), but they wouldn't be able to have their enemies shuffled.
+But shuffle-able encounters and custom enemies?
 No (unless you branch the code and do it yourself), and I don't intend to support that.
 Calculating enemy strength and generating enemy combinations for an encounter can take hours depending on your machine and the size of the encounter.

 ### I found a bug!